sonephyo/yelp-recommendation-app/README.md

 - [Docker](https://www.docker.com/)

 ---
-<i>From Developers</i>
+<i>Developers' Note 💡</i>
 This is an open source project where you are able to contribute as you would like to give suggestions.
 Feel free to open issues or pull request if there is anything you want to point out or say.
+We are learning, growing, making mistakes and recovering from it. 🧑🏻‍💻